 Google Enhanced Conversions

-Enhanced Conversions deliver +5 % lift in Search, +17 % on YouTube and up to +25 % cookie recovery across the Google platform (Conversios).
+Enhanced Conversions deliver on average +5 % conversion lift in Search and +17 % on YouTube by sending hashed first-party data to Google in a privacy-safe way (Google).

 TikTok Events API

-31.5 % of users block the TikTok pixel (Seresa) — without Events API integration, the entire TikTok channel is systematically undervalued.
+A substantial share of users block the TikTok pixel via ad blockers or privacy browsers — without Events API integration, the entire TikTok channel is systematically undervalued.

 Technically, this runs through a server-side Google Tag Manager or a custom collection layer that receives events, enriches them, processes them in a consent-compliant way and then forwards them to the respective platform APIs.
 The benefit is twofold: you recover data, and at the same time you retain full control over which data actually leaves your environment — which is increasingly relevant for GDPR consulting.